dotnet/docs-maui/docs/upgrading/using-custom-renderers.md

 ## Conclusion

-That's it!
 You can now use your custom renderer in .NET MAUI just like any other custom control.

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>